ranjankuldeep/iitg_connect_bash_script/Readme.md

+IITG Network login bash script. \
-You can run script either Manually or As a Cron jobs or As a Systemd service.
+Run script either Manually or As a Cron jobs or As a Systemd service.

 ## Dependency:
   1. Bash Shell (defautl in linux)